vacp2p/research/noise-research/secure-transfer.md

 ## Content Topic Derivation

-To reduce metadata leakage and increase devices's anonymity over the p2p network, [35/WAKU2-NOISE](https://rfc.vac.dev/spec/37/#session-states) suggests to use some common secrets `ctsInbound, ctsOutbound` (e.g. `ctsInbound, ctsOutbound = HKDF(h)` where `h` is the handshake hash value of the Handshake State at some point of the pairing phase) in order to frequently and deterministically change `contentTopic` of messages exchanged during the pairing and transfer phase - ideally, at each message or round trip communication.
+To reduce metadata leakages and increase devices's anonymity over the p2p network, [35/WAKU2-NOISE](https://rfc.vac.dev/spec/37/#session-states) suggests to use some common secrets `ctsInbound, ctsOutbound` (e.g. `ctsInbound, ctsOutbound = HKDF(h)` where `h` is the handshake hash value of the Handshake State at some point of the pairing phase) in order to frequently and deterministically change `contentTopic` of messages exchanged during the pairing and transfer phase - ideally, at each message or round trip communication.

 Given the proposed content topic format
 ```